NHS nurses to vote on strike action after emergency meeting over pay ‘contempt’

 Most full-time nurses in the NHS will get a basic pay rise worth 4 per cent, a salary increase of about £1,400, though new nursing staff will see starting pay rise by 5.5 per cent to £27,055.

+Ms Cullen said this would represent around £27 per week before tax with memebers telling her: “That wouldn’t even get them a quarter tank of petrol to be able to go and see their patients.

+“That’s the disdain and contempt that was shown for the nursing profession yesterday”.

-Speaking on BBC Radio 4 Today’s programme, Ms Cullen said: “Our ruling council moved last night to a special meeting and immediately and unanimously decided to ballot our members now for industrial action, including strike action.
+Speaking on BBC Radio 4 Today’s programme, said added: “Our ruling council moved last night to a special meeting and immediately and unanimously decided to ballot our members now for industrial action, including strike action.

-“That will take its time, we will go through the proper process, we will do it safely, we will do effectively,” she added.
+“That will take its time, we will go through the proper process, we will do it safely, we will do effectively.”

-“It’s time now to stand up and say enough is enough for our profession and when we speak for nurses, we speak for patients.
+“It’s time now to stand up and say enough is enough for our profession and when we speak for nurses, we speak for patients.”

 She said the government had a “moral imperative” to look after the population, adding: “What they did yesterday was again say to the profession… we actually do not care that a lifetime of service translates into a lifetime of poverty for our members.”